ldaril/monitoring_101/README.md

 `grep "/var/log" /etc/rsyslog.conf`

-Centralize logs of several machines on one server
+`rsyslog` allows to centralize logs of several machines on one server

 On my ubuntu vm-client, I just have the folder /etc/rsyslog.d On my ubuntu server, I have the file /etc/rsyslog.conf and the folder /etc/rsyslog.d